agramfort/scientific-python-intro-45mins/index.rst

 ... in 45mins
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- start Python
+- Start Python
-- do simple math
+- Do simple math
-- basic scripting
-- get started with linear algebra and scientific computing
+- Get started with linear algebra and scientific computing
-- plotting
+- Plot some nice figures

 ----

-What use Python for?
+Use Python for what?
 --------------------------------------------------------------------------------

 - scripting (like shell scripts e.g. bash, csh)